 Tuition in-state: $2,019

 The University of Puerto Rico has the greatest diversity of undergraduate degrees offered on the island and is also the most selective in admissions.
 The Rio Piedras campus has the largest student body (about 15,000) of the 58,000 spread over the 11 campuses of the University of Puerto Rico system.
-Students looking for a larger university experience and who love the island atmosphere will be attracted to the average 82 degree temperatures year-round and the diversity of tropical scenery throughout this U.S. territory.
+Students looking for a larger university experience and who love the Caribbean college atmosphere will be attracted to the average 82 degree temperatures year-round and the diversity of tropical scenery throughout this U.S. territory.

 3. American Samoa Community College — Tutuila, American Samoa